27theo/reading/README.md

 # reading
-A reading-and-resource list for both personal use and sharing
+A reading-and-resource list for personal use and sharing.